Surf fishing: Equipment

 Surf fishermen who use artificial lures, cast and retrieve them to entice a bite from the target species.
 There are hundreds of different lures effective for surf fishing, such as spoons, plugs, soft plastics and jigs.
 Most can be purchased from local bait and tackle shops, online tackle retailers, at fishing tackle expositions or specialized surf fishing catalogs.
 Most surfcasters carry with them a "surf bag" which holds a selection of lures to facilitate fast changes of lures appropriate to current fishing conditions, saving trips back to the beach or vehicle to change equipment.

 Several other items of equipment are commonly used by surf fisherman and surfcasters to improve comfort, convenience, and effectiveness.
 Among these are waders, used to wade out into the surf to gain distance from shore when casting the bait.
 Full length, chest-high waders are most popular, in order to provide a measure of protection against a pounding surf that could easily swamp hip-length wading boots.
 In addition to the extra reach provided by wading out from shore, waders provide improved footing, protection for feet and legs from sharp bottom objects and stinging/biting fish and crustaceans, and protection from cold water temperatures.
 Most surf fishermen prefer integrated booted waders to stocking-foot models, which eliminates the tendency of sand and rock to find their way in between boot and wader.
 In areas where the bottom consists of slippery rocks or when fishing from mossy and slimy rock jetties, cleated boots or attachments are utilized to improve footing and enhance safety.

 Surf fishing is done often at night to follow the nocturnal feeding habits of many target species.
 Many surf fishermen add items such as flashlights, headlamps, light sticks and other gear to facilitate night fishing.

-When surf fishing it is also very important to try and find out how much terminal tackle you are using and need.
-When too much terminal tackle is used it can be dangerous for the ocean environment if broken off the main line.
+When surf fishing, it is practical to evaluate the amount of terminal tackle required for the conditions.
+Minimizing excess gear reduces the environmental impact on marine ecosystems in the event of a line break.